-Chicken Korma does really qualify as a curry to me.
-Curry to me, means spicy, and although it does have spices and lovely flavours, it isn’t at all spicy.
-Some may find it super sweet too, if you are used to the spicier options from an Indian restaurant.
+Chicken Korma doesn't really qualify as a curry to me.
+Curry to me means spicy, and although it does have spices and lovely flavours, it isn't at all spicy.
+Some may find it super sweet too if you are used to the spicier options from an Indian restaurant.

-There are various different recipes to be found on how to make a korma, some with yoghurt and cream, some with coconut milk/cream, some with ground almonds, it’s hard to know what one to make.
+There are various different recipes to be found on how to make a korma, some with yoghurt and cream, some with coconut milk/cream, some with ground almonds, it's hard to know what one to make, right?

-This is my version and I really thought hard about the flavours and taste and getting it just right while still keeping the syns low.
+I make no claims that my recipe is authentic, as it certainly isn't.
+This is my version and I really thought hard about the flavours and taste and getting it just right and close to the korma I am used to while still keeping the syns low as possible.

-Whenever I think of a Korma, I just LOVE creamed coconut, that was how I used to make it back in my student days and I couldn’t imagine it with anything else.
-So that was the first ingredient I looked at when wanting to create this recipe.
-But just the name creamed coconut, and you instant think HIGH SYNS, and you would be right, for a whole pack like I would of normally used back in the day the syns are phenomenal.
+Whenever I think of a Korma, I think creamed coconut, that was how I used to make it back in my student days and I couldn't imagine it with anything else.
+That was the first ingredient I definitely wanted to include at when creating this recipe.

-To get the smooth lovely a smooth, I use my Nutri Ninja Blender with Auto IQ (click to see me on amazon) which is an awesome blender to own.
+To get the smooth lovely a smooth, I use my Nutri Ninja Blender with Auto IQ which is an awesome blender to own.
 It will blend to a set pattern depending on what it is you are making i.e. soups, sauces etc. So clever.
 I love it.

 You may be wondering what to do with the leftover Creamed Coconut, right? as you are only using a small amount you will have quite a bit left.
 Well what I did was make up another big batch of the sauce, and use the rest of the coconut cream, in measurements as directed in this recipe, then I have divided it into portions for this recipe and have tubbed it up and put it into the freeze, that way I can just defrost and use whenever I want to make a korma.
 Great idea, don't you think?